- Home

 If you go back to work or your circumstances change, then you must remember to tell Jobcentre Plus or the Jobs and Benefits Office.

-If you are receiving Tax Credits, then you must notify the Tax Credits Office that you have returned to work, otherwise you could be fined up to £300.
+If you are receiving Tax Credits, then you must notify the Tax Credits Office that you have returned to work, otherwise you could be fined or face fraud charges if you’ve deliberately withheld information.

 Returning to work on a low income